Learn How the Science of Compassion Can Help You and Your Clients Face Life’s Challenges

 This online workshop will take you on an experiential journey into the foundations of Compassion Focused Therapy (CFT).
 You will discover compassionate imagery, meditation practices, and how to apply them in exposure and behavioral activation.
 These methods can complement and strengthen even a state-of-the-art therapeutic approach.

 Through small group work and a series of experiential exercises you will experience compassion first hand.
-And you will get to have your questions and concerns addressed by the top trainers in compassion focused therapy.
+And you will get to have your questions and concerns addressed by the top trainers in compassion focused therapy, including the form's originator, Dr. Paul Gilbert, who will be joining us as a special guest for one of the sessions in this training.

 All sessions of this course will run on Mondays from 1:00pm to 3:00pm Eastern time, USA.